bdalley1/heart-of-therapy/README.md

 # The HEART of Therapy

-Welcome to the GitHub repository for my professional website. my name is Bryan Dalley, M.Ed, ACMHC.
-I am an ADHD and sexual addiction therapist based in Provo, Utah.
+Welcome to the GitHub repository for my professional website.
+My name is Bryan Dalley, M.Ed, ACMHC.
+I am an ADHD and sexual addiction (such as problematic pornography use) therapist based in Provo, Utah.
 This site hosts the **HEART Documentation Framework**—a relational, human-centered approach to therapy notes—and provides resources for clients, therapists, and fellow curious humans.

 🫀 **HEART** stands for:
 - Human connection